 We step over the barbed wire into the pasture Where they have been grazing all day, alone.

 Yikes, barbed wire!
 Hope the speaker is stepping carefully, because those barbs mean business; they can rip your skin as well as your blue jeans.
 There's also the issue of trespassing to consider.
 In addition to keeping livestock in, barbed wire fences are designed to keep intruders out.
 Any moment now, the ponies' owner could conceivably arrive on the scene, angrily confronting these uninvited visitors.

 For now, though, the scene remains peaceful, as the humans cross the barbed-wire boundary into the pasture.
 In addition to sharing their space, the ponies share a different kind of time, as they have been "grazing all day."
 Imagine all those unhurried, sunny hours of grazing, as the ponies move slowly across the pasture.
 What a change for human travelers who, moments earlier, were hurtling down the highway at 60+ miles per hour!

 Notice how the word "alone" is set apart at the end of the line.
 (For more on this, see the "Form and Meter" section.)
 Despite its deliberate placement, the word seems somewhat out of place conceptually.
 The two ponies presumably keep each other company, so in what sense are they "alone"?

 Perhaps they qualify as alone simply because no other animals or humans have visited the pasture that day.
 Though perfectly logical, this interpretation still leaves some unanswered questions.
 "Alone" is a powerful word, with both positive and negative connotations.
 How do the ponies feel about being alone?
 Is their aloneness a good thing or a bad thing or just a neutral fact of their existence?

-They ripple tensely, they can hardly contain their happiness
+They ripple tensely, they can hardly contain their happiness That we have come.

 These lines suggest that the ponies really do crave contact with the human visitors.
 Earlier, the ponies were kind and welcoming, but now they seem positively thrilled to have company, their excitement expressed as a form of tension.
 They're so eager, in fact, that line 9 forms a run-on sentence.
 (For more on this technique, see the "Form and Meter" section.)